 Written proposals and budgets are reviewed by the CT Broker and The Partnership and typically take 60 – 90 days for final decisions.

-E. EMPLOYER SUBMISSION REQUIREMENTS
+D. EMPLOYER SUBMISSION REQUIREMENTS

 Businesses must submit the following information to ensure proper determination of Employer and CT eligibility:

-Before participants start the training, documentation must show that the Employer and CT Broker can assess the prospective training participants for suitability and that the CT Broker has determined a need for education/training/or retraining to meet the documented business skills needs of the Employer
+Before participants start the training, documentation must show that the Employer and CT Broker can assess the prospective training participants for suitability and that the CT Broker has determined a need for education/training/or retraining to meet the documented business skills needs of the Employer.

 Once the Customized Training Pre-Award Checklist is approved as noted above in Section 3, the Employer will submit the following to be fully considered for customized training funds: